ultimus11/classify_anything/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome!!
 Please fork the repository, make your changes, and submit a pull request.

 ## License